-In the beginning, there were two breeds.
+In the beginning, there were two breeds (or types).
 The Norwich Terriers had their ears up, while the Norfolk had their ears down.
 Aside from this, there was very little difference.
 And over time, the two breeds became distinct as more clubs recognized both.

 These dogs were bred to hunt and work in packs.
 It’s why they have pack-dog mentality and often do well with other dogs in the home.
 But unlike other terriers, these English dogs are more sociable and less independent.